Panoramic view of Truist Park during an Atlanta Braves baseball game

 At Truist Park, the nearby entertainment center is called The Battery Atlanta, and it not only includes a number of restaurants and bars, but also a movie theater, an outdoor stage, a hotel, office buildings and residence towers.

-All of it leads into the right field gate, known as the Chop House Gate, and on a game night it sure feels like the perfect atmosphere to get yourself hyped up to watch some baseball (and even if it’s not a game night, the Battery seems like a cool place to visit).
+All of it leads into what is called the Chop House Gate.
+With a fairly large plaza and a stage nearby, on a game day it sure feels like the perfect atmosphere to get yourself hyped up to watch some baseball.

 For more on visiting Atlanta, check out our Atlanta sports travel guide.